krishmahajan7/Common-log-Reconciliation/README.md

 Matches sql/target_base.sql.
 ```

-Two unrelated code paths landing on the same number is stronger evidence than
+Two completely different methods landing on the same number is stronger
-either one alone — it rules out a bug in one query happening to look right.
+proof than either one alone — it rules out one query just happening to look
+right by coincidence.

-**Other things checked that turned out not to matter** (kept separate from the
+## Things checked that turned out not to matter
-bridge since the assignment specifically asks not to pad it with adjustments
-that had no effect):

-- `channel` is uniformly `'sms'` — no cross-channel duplicate-send risk.
+These didn't change the final number, but were worth ruling out rather than
+ignoring:

+- Every message was sent by the same channel (`sms`) — no risk of the same
+  message being double-counted across channels.
-- `credit_used` is always `1` — not a weighting factor on the metric.
+- `credit_used` is always 1 — not something that needed to be factored in.
-- `sent_time` equals `scheduled_time` for every row — no send-vs-schedule lag.
+- `sent_time` and `scheduled_time` are always identical — no lag to account for.
-- The October 2026 date filter is a no-op — every row already falls inside
+- The October date filter doesn't actually remove any rows here, but it's
-  `2026-10-01` to `2026-10-31` (kept in the query anyway, since a production
-  version of this query shouldn't rely on the sample happening to be clean).
+  kept in the query anyway, since a real version of this query shouldn't
+  assume every future dataset will already be this clean.
-- No customer in a finalized retry chain fails on *every* attempt — so this
+- No customer in a chain failed on *every* attempt — every retried customer
-  dataset can't actually distinguish "reached" (attempted) from "delivered
-  at least once" as the definition of target_base.
-Flagged below since it's a
-  real open question, not something resolved by the data.
+  eventually got delivered.
+See below for why that matters.
+- No customer was ever part of more than one campaign chain — each customer
+  belongs to exactly one.
+Checked, not assumed.

 ## What surprised me

-Every customer in a retry chain who ever failed eventually got delivered on a
+Every customer who was retried eventually got delivered somewhere in their
-later attempt within the same chain — there's no case in this dataset of a
-customer who was retried and still never delivered.
-That means I couldn't
+chain — there's no case in this data of a customer who was retried and still
+never got the message.
+That means the data can't actually tell us whether
-actually tell from the data whether `target_base` counts customers who were
+`target_base` should count customers who were *attempted*, or only those who
-*attempted* in a chain or only those *delivered* at least once in it — the
+were *delivered* at least once.
+The word "reached" suggests attempted, but
-spec says "reached," which reads like attempted, but the only example given
+the only example given happens to end in a delivery either way.
+It didn't
-happens to end in delivery.
-It didn't move the final number here, but it's a
+change the final number, but it's a real open question worth confirming.
-real open question, not something resolved by the data.

-## Repo contents
+A couple of smaller things stood out too:

+- **The unapproved campaign's own name gives away its status** — it's
+  literally called `"Diwali Cart Recovery - Retry C (pending)"`.
+It would be
+  tempting to spot it just by reading names, but that's not something to
+  rely on — the actual approval status field is what should decide this,
+  since naming conventions won't always be this convenient.
+- **The two retry chains aren't the same shape.** One goes three campaigns
+  deep, the other only two.
+A query that assumed "every campaign has at most
+  one retry" would have worked on one chain and silently failed on the other
+  — a real reason the query needed to handle chains of any length, not just
+  a fixed number of retries.

+## Files in this repo

 ```
 README.md                         this file

-sql/target_base.sql               the answer — recursive CTE
-sql/alt_approach_selfjoin.sql     alternative: self-joins, no recursion sql/alt_approach_split_sum.sql    alternative: chain + standalone totals added separately sql/alt_approach_temptables.sql   alternative: temp tables instead of CTEs sql/investigation_steps.sql       the queries behind the bridge, in the order run
+sql/target_base.sql                the final answer sql/alt_approach_selfjoin.sql      a different way to write the same query sql/alt_approach_split_sum.sql     another different way to write it sql/alt_approach_temptables.sql    a third different way to write it sql/investigation_steps.sql        the queries behind the bridge table

-scripts/validate_independent.py   independent (non-SQL) cross-check of the final number
+scripts/validate_independent.py    a second, independent check of the answer

-data/comm_log.db                  raw data (SQLite) data/campaign.csv                 same data, CSV data/communication_log.csv        same data, CSV data/DATA_DICTIONARY.md           schema + data dictionary as provided data/generate_dataset.py          script that generated the synthetic dataset, as provided
+data/comm_log.db                   the raw data (SQLite) data/campaign.csv                  same data, as a CSV data/communication_log.csv         same data, as a CSV data/DATA_DICTIONARY.md            schema and field definitions, as provided data/generate_dataset.py           the script that generated this data, as provided
 ```